probmods/chapters/conditioning.md

 # Exercises

-1) Conditioning and intervention: In the example on [[Generative Models#Example: Causal Models in Medical Diagnosis | Medical Diagnosis]] from the [[Generative Models]] section we suggested understanding the patterns of symptoms for a particular disease by changing the program to make that disease always true.
+1) Conditioning and intervention: In the earlier [Medical Diagnosis](generative-models.html#example-causal-models-in-medical-diagnosis) section we suggested understanding the patterns of symptoms for a particular disease by changing the program to make that disease always true.

 	A) For this example, does this procedure give the same answers as using `query` to *condition* on the disease being true?